High-quality generation of dynamic game content via small language models: A proof of concept

 \subsection{Game core loop: The reputational conflict}

 The game loop illustrated in Fig.~\ref{fig:GameLoop} is designed for a hypothetical RPG focused on building power and reputation, either militarily by raising an army, or maybe through influence, espionage and diplomacy.
 Reputation may be earned organically through player actions or deliberately shaped by crafting written content, such as books, letters, or smear campaigns.
 In this paper, we deal with the latter option.
 Thus, the game loop consists of the player gathering information, rumors, lies and the like, maybe through infiltration, bribery, burglary, blackmail or simply by being at the right place at the right time.
 This information is then taken to a scribe of dubious moral quality, who writes a poster to be hung around town.
 Mechanically, one or more numerical reputation scores are updated deterministically (without AI), reflecting factors such as the effectiveness of the player's strategic choices for the intended audience.
-This can affect the game world in various ways, such as which factions side with or oppose the target, or whether war is triggered or avoided.
+This can affect the game world in various ways, such as whether the player can hire mercenaries from under the nose of a previously popular warlord, or whether war is triggered or avoided.

 The fine-tuned SLM generates these scribe outputs.
 The input/output structure is shown in Fig.~\ref{fig:InputOutputDefameLM}.
 A \emph{sender} writes a smear campaign about a \emph{target}, where either may be the player or an NPC.
 The attack is based on unlockable \emph{intelligence} and stylistic elements.
 The text becomes in-game assets: posters and extractable elements like invented nicknames that NPCs reference dynamically.